POSTED December 6, 2016

 Mooring, Berth or Dry Stack?

-Every boat needs a home, and in this article we’re going to outline the differences between storage options and which one is best suited to your needs when it comes to storing your boat.
+Every boat needs a home.
+In this article we’re going to outline the differences between each place, and which one is best suited to your needs when it comes to storing your boat.

 Aside from storing your boat on a trailer, you have three (3) options: